-I provide proofreading and copy-editing services to publishers and non-publishers in a wide range of subjects, working with you objectively, efficiently and, above all, sensitively to ensure that your work is the best it can be.
+I provide proofreading and copy-editing services to all kinds of writer – fiction, non-fiction, blogs, etc. I will work with you objectively, efficiently and, above all, sensitively to ensure that your work is the best it can be.

-It’s not unusual to spend hours reading and re-reading your own work, looking for errors and trying to find ways to improve it.
-Grammar, punctuation, correct phrasing, flow and consistency – areas which any writer needs to ensure are perfect.
-Unfortunately, it’s not easy to spot errors in your own writing – the eye sees what it wants to, or what it believes you have written.
-This is where a second pair of eyes comes in handy!
+Grammar, punctuation, correct phrasing, flow and consistency are areas that any writer needs to ensure are perfect.
+Unfortunately, it’s never easy to spot errors in your own writing – the eye sees what it wants to, or what it believes you have written.
+That’s why, before publishing, it is always advisable to have a second pair of eyes look over your work!

 As that second pair of eyes, I can: